 Committee on Forest Technology School Accreditation

 The Committee on Forest Technology School Accreditation evaluates and periodically reviews forestry programs at technical schools throughout the US for SAF accreditation.
 Two faculty positions are available – both for three-year terms.

 Committee on National Convention Programs

-This committee develops the program outline for the annual SAF National Convention, including the Call for Presentations.
-At-large positions are available for the 2023 committee.
+The Committee on National Convention Programs develops the program outline for the annual SAF National Convention, including the Call for Presentations.
+At-large positions are available for 2025 committee, which begins work in 2024.
 Students may apply.